Everything has been working lately, as the weight of the evidence continues to stack up in favor of the bottom being in for the current cycle.

 * ASC Plus Members can access the Momentum Report by clicking the link at the bottom of this post.

-The largest insider transaction on today’s list is a Form 4 filing by Nimish P. Shah, who reported a purchase of roughly $5.1 million of Tricida $TCDA.
+The largest insider buy on today’s list is a Form 4 filing by the president and CEO of TransUnion $TRU, who revealed a purchase of $1.9 million in the credit reporting agency.